iddm/sailfish-scratchbox.el/README.md

 - `sailfish-scratchbox-deploy-buffer-name` - the build buffer name.
 - `sailfish-scratchbox-deploy-rpms-command` - the command for copying project artifacts (rpm files) to the phone.
 Must not ask user anything because there is no possibility for user input in the compilation buffer.
+- `sailfish-scratchbox-install-in-sdk` - the command for installing project artifacts (rpm files) into the sdk (target).

 ## Functions
 - `sailfish-scratchbox-mb2-build` - build the project in which the current buffer is in.
 - `sailfish-scratchbox-deploy-rpms` - copy the project artifacts onto the phone.
+- `sailfish-scratchbox-install-rpms` - install the project artifacts into the sdk (target).

+## Usage
+Using the package is very simple: open any file of a project in a buffer and then call the needed function - it will automatically find the project root and perform operations there.